shoroukraafat/Load-balancing-in-cellular-networks-with-a-scenario-aware-RL-agent/README.md

 # Mobility Load Management
-We consider the problem of mobility load management (balancing) in cellular LTE networks.
-In this page we provide the source codes for the following papers:

-1- "Mobility Load Management in Cellular Networks: A Deep Reinforcement Learning Approach":
-We propose a comprehensive deep reinforcement learning (RL) framework for steering the cell individual offset (CIO) of every pair of cells.
-We consider two scenarios, Proof-of-Concept scenario and Realistic LTE Network Scenario.

-2- "Optimized Power and Cell Individual Offset for Cellular Load Balancing via Reinforcement Learning":
-In this work, we propose a joint power levels and CIOs optimization using reinforcement learning (RL).
+We consider the problem of optimization of mobile networks.
+We aim to enhance the network throughput, minimize energy consumption, and improve network coverage.
+The problem is cast as a reinforcement learning (RL) problem.
+The reward function accounts for the joint optimization of throughput, energy consumption, and coverage; our formulation allows the network operator to assign weights to each of these cost functions based on the operator’s preferences.
+Moreover, the state is defined by key performance indicators (KPIs) that are readily available on the network operator side.
+Finally, the action space for the RL agent comprises a hybrid action space, where we have two continuous action elements, namely, cell individual offsets (CIOs) and transmission powers, and one discrete action element, which is switching MIMO ON and OFF.

 # Installation